drexler/presentations/PITCHME.md

 ## ...could it have been prevented? if not...

-- Code author: *Assumptions is the mother of all...*  |
+- Assumptions is the mother of all...  |
-- Treating the pre-production staging tier as *production* (if something goes kaput, file a bug asap) |
+- Treating the pre-production staging tier as production (if something goes kaput, file a bug asap) |
 - Timeless question - how close is the pre-production test data mirroring that of real world data ? |
-- Error rate monitoring & alerts.
-(Single Sign-on Team - DougieFresh + Ol'Flo + Gee) |
+- Error rate monitoring & alerts. |
+- (Single Sign-on Team - DougieFresh + Ol'Flo + Gee) |

 ---?image=assets/image/gitpitch-audience.jpg